fishcus/KAP-manual/en/rest/row_acl_api.en.md

 #### Request Example
 `Request Path:http://host:port/kylin/api/acl/row/learn_kylin/DEFAULT.KYLIN_SALES`

-#### Request Information
+#### Response Information
-- Type - the value can only be CLOSED currently, indicating equal =
+- type - the value can only be CLOSED currently, indicating equal =
 - leftExpr - value to be restricted
 - rightExpr - value to be restricted, rightExpr shall be equal to leftExpr